kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part0.markdown

 <br />

-With the basics covered, we are now ready to optimize the sum reduction algorithm!
+With the basics covered, we are now ready to implement and optimize the sum reduction algorithm!
 Click [here]({% link _posts/2025-10-14-reduction_sum_part1.markdown %}) to continue to the next part of the series.